libavg/libavg/sphinxdoc/areanodes.rst

             The paragraph alignment.
 Possible values are :py:const:`left`, :py:const:`center` and :py:const:`right`.

+        .. py:attribute:: alphagamma

+            Defines a gamma-correction value for the alpha (transparency) of the text rendered.
+Using this attibute, it is possible to fine-tune the text antialiasing and make sure rendering is smooth.

         .. py:attribute:: color

             The color of the text in standard html color notation: FF0000 is red,